Writing and Grammar Terms: Definitions and Examples

 Acronym

-An acronym is a word formed from the initial letters of a phrase, with the resulting word pronounced as a single unit.
-Unlike abbreviations that are spelled out letter by letter, acronyms are read as complete words.
-Examples include NASA (National Aeronautics and Space Administration), radar (radio detection and ranging), and scuba (self-contained underwater breathing apparatus).
-Acronyms serve to simplify communication by condensing lengthy phrases into memorable, pronounceable words.
+An acronym is a word formed from the initial letters of a phrase and pronounced as a single unit.
+Unlike abbreviations that are read letter by letter, acronyms are spoken as complete words.
+Common examples include NASA (National Aeronautics and Space Administration), radar (radio detection and ranging), and scuba (self contained underwater breathing apparatus).
+Acronyms simplify communication by condensing lengthy phrases into memorable, pronounceable words.

 Citation